Results.

 |

-Electoral law – Election petition – Standard of proof higher than balance of probabilities but less than beyond reasonable doubt – Misuse of public property, transport, drugs and constituency funds – Section 18(2)(a) Electoral Act – Government facilities cannot be authorised for campaigning.
+Electoral law — Election petition — Standard of proof higher than balance of probabilities but less than beyond reasonable doubt — Misuse of public resources (drug kits, Constituency Development Fund, government transport and facilities) — Misconduct under s.18(2)(a) Electoral Act — Admissibility of public circulars — School authorities cannot authorize prohibited political use of government property

 |